CSbyGB/pentips/mobile-app/android.md

 - [Intercepting HTTPS Traffic from Apps on Android 7+ using Magisk & Burp](https://blog.nviso.eu/2017/12/22/intercepting-https-traffic-from-apps-on-android-7-using-magisk-burp/) this tutorial is great.
 - [Here](https://topjohnwu.github.io/Magisk/install.html) is how to install Magisk

 - If you want to modify just the network config using objection (and not injecting frida gadget).
 You can comment some code in objection.
-Comment the code of these 2 functions in objection
+Comment the whole code of these 2 functions in objection in the file `/usr/local/lib/python3.10/dist-packages/objection/utils/patchers/android.py`

 ```python
 def inject_load_library(self, target_class: str = None):
 def add_gadget_to_apk(self, architecture: str, gadget_source: str, gadget_config: str):
 ```

+- To do so you can add this `'''` on line 765 and line 840 (this will comment the whole block of the 2 functions.
+Be careful with indentation to avoid errors)

+- You will also need to comment 203 and 204 in `/usr/local/lib/python3.10/dist-packages/objection/commands/mobile_packages.py` because the previous 2 functions are called in this file.

-- `objection patchapk -N -s application.apk` and patch the apk
+- Finally run `objection patchapk -N -s application.apk` and patch the apk

 > Thanks to my colleague Ash for mentioning this to me.

+- If you want to patch the apk, and inject frida gadget this command should work `objection patchapk -s application.apk`.
+If you want a practical example of this check out the writeup for the challenged Anchored [here](https://csbygb.gitbook.io/pentips/htb-tracks-writeups/htb-intro-to-android-exploitation-track#challenge-anchored).

 ### How to bypass certificate pining